The Mismatch

 When server and client disagree on a value, the fix isn't to skip SSR or

 suppress the warning.
-We find the narrowest possible and acceptable neutral state
+I find the narrowest possible and acceptable neutral state

 that both environments can agree on.
-Then, we upgrade to the real value after
+Then, I upgrade to the real value after

 hydration.
 React's useSyncExternalStore makes that an easy three-line hook.